-Selling your handmade products wholesale is an attractive option for most - after all, you can sell a bulk order of the same product(s) to the same customer, and only have to pack and ship it once.
+Selling your craft products wholesale is an attractive option for most - after all, you can sell a bulk order of the same product(s) to the same customer, and only have to pack and ship it once.
 But wholesale isn’t right for every handmade business.

 Selling handmade products wholesale is usually best for handmade businesses that: